 Not only are humans are built this way physically, but also emotionally.

 After a breakup, you’re often hurt or torn in the process.
 In order to grow stronger than you were before the breakup, you must work on rebuilding yourself in a healthy way.

 We have a tendency to do just the opposite We host pity parties for ourselves and invite our favorite wine.
 We listen to every sad song we can find.
 We call our girlfriends to help us bash the EX.

-All of this profitable for a woman who wants to remain bitter.
+All of this profitable for a woman who wants to grow bitter.

-But, for women who want to heal and move forward, they must choose to accept that the muscle is torn, and begin to help it heal, by following these steps:
+But, if you want to heal and move forward, you must choose to accept that the muscle is torn, and begin to help it heal, by following these steps:

 1.Own it.
 Wanna know what’s harder than getting over the worst breakup with a guy who was bad for you?